deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 # IV.
 Making a Career

-From a national point of view we have too many drones in our social hive, both amon our well-to-do classes and among the poor.
+From a national point of view we have too many drones in our social hive, both among our well-to-do classes and among the poor.

-We are a comparatively small nation in numbers, and we need the services of every man of our race if we are to keep our place in teh heavy competition of trades and manufactures that is coming on around us.
+We are a comparatively small nation in numbers, and we need the services of every man of our race if we are to keep our place in the heavy competition of trades and manufactures that is coming on around us.
 Yet there is a fearful waste of human material in Great Britain to-day.
 This is mainly due to ineffective training.
-The general mass of bosy are not taight to like work.
-Even when theya re taguth handicrafts or business qualities, they are not shown how to apply these to making a career, nor is the flame of ambition kindled in them.
+The general mass of boys are not taight to like work.
+Even when they are taught handicrafts or business qualities, they are not shown how to apply these to making a career, nor is the flame of ambition kindled in them.
 Where they happen to be square pegs they are too often placed in round holes.
 Whether it is the fault of the schoolmaster, or the parent, or the system of education, one cannot say, but the fact remains that it is so.
 Consequently, those boys who have not got these gifts naturally are allowed to drift and to become wasters.
 They are a misery to themselves and a burden—even in some cases, a danger—to the State.
 And the large proportion of those who do make some sort of a success would undoubtedly do better were they trained in a more practical way.
 In the Boy Scouts we can do something to remedy these evils.
 We can take some steps towards giving even the poorest boy a start and a chance in life equipped, at any rate, with hope and a handicraft.

 *How?* Naturally one's thoughts run to handcraft Badges.
 Though we call these "Handicrafts," they are, with our standard of tests, little more than "Hobbies."
 This, however, is part of our policy of leading the boys on with small and easy beginnings; and these Hobbies become more specialised as vocational training for the Senior Scouts.
 In the meantime, hobbies have their value; through these the boy learns to use his fingers and his brain, and to take a pleasure in work.
 For one boy these may remain his hobbies for years; for another they may lead to craftsmanship which will give him a career.
 In either case, the boy is not so likely to become a waster later on.
 Hobbies are an antidote to Satan's little games.